Moisturizing Aloe Vera Bath Melts Recipe with Epsom Salt for Dry Skin

 I made my aloe vera bath melts recipe with ingredients that benefit dry or irritated skin.
 By adding additional ingredients to my recipe for bath melts, I am able to improve on the natural skin care benefits it offers.

 The key additions to my bath melts recipe are aloe vera and Epsom salt.
+Combined, these ingredients create the perfect aloe recipe for skin care.

 Skin Care Benefits of Aloe Vera